Anuj-Mishra8853/Anuj-Mishra8853/README.md

-## Hi there 👋
+  ##                                                                   Hi there, I'm Anuj Mishra 👋

 # 💫 About Me:
-Hello folks, I'm Python Developer and recently i'm graduated in master of computer application and i've skilled in few technologies and ability of problem solving and now enhancing my technical skills, learning new things and push my projects here.<br>Here are the field titles in which I'm interseted in -<br>·>DevOps Engineer <br>·> Cloud Operations Engineer <br>·> Automation Engineer <br>·> Linux System Administrator <br>·> Network Engineer
+I'm Python Developer and recently i'm graduated in master of computer application and i've skilled in few technologies and ability of problem solving and now enhancing my technical skills, learning new things and push my projects here.<br>Here are the field titles in which I'm interseted in -<br>·>DevOps Engineer <br>·> Cloud Operations Engineer <br>·> Automation Engineer <br>·> Linux System Administrator <br>·> Network Engineer

 ## 🌐 Socials: